shawntai/j6-app-android-demo/README.md

 mapviewProvider = MapboxMapViewProvider(context, mapView)
 mapviewProvider!!.getMapxusMapAsync(this)
 ```
-And the exact location of the user can be fetched with MapxusPositioningProvider.
-Need to implement OnMapxusMapReadyCallback and set the locationProvider in the overridden onMapxusMapReady method.
-It also needs to implement OnLocationProvidedCallback in order to check the eligibility to take attendance when the current location is fetched.
+And the exact location of the user can be fetched with `MapxusPositioningProvider`.
+Need to implement `OnMapxusMapReadyCallback` and set the `locationProvider` in the overridden `onMapxusMapReady` method.
+It also needs to implement `OnLocationProvidedCallback` in order to check the eligibility to take attendance when the current location is fetched.
 ```
 class AttendanceDialog(context: Context) : Dialog(context), OnMapxusMapReadyCallback, OnLocationProvidedCallback {
 	...